“Smear Campaign” Or Not, Tech Investor Shervin Pishevar Really Was Arrested Earlier This Year

 Mr. Pishevar is informed that several false rumors have been spread about him, including that he purportedly paid money to settle the claim.
 That is categorically false.
 It is because of false rumors like this that Mr. Pishevar was compelled to bring his legal action against Definers to ensure that his reputation is not destroyed and that the truth will always prevail.”

-A City of London police report on the arrest, providing details about what happened that night, has been shared with some reporters, though its authenticity has not been verified and a court injunction filed by his lawyers in the United Kingdom ensured that the incident received little press attention in the U.K.
+A City of London police report on the arrest, providing details about what happened that night, has been shared with some reporters, though its authenticity has not been verified and a court injunction filed by his lawyers in the United Kingdom ensured that the incident received little press attention in the U.K. (UPDATE: As noted above, this report has been proven to be false, according to a letter from the City of London comptroller.)

-Pishevar was staying in the penthouse suite at the posh Ned hotel in London on May 27, when a young woman came to the front desk and alleged that she had been raped, according to the report.
-Several police officers from the nearby Bishopsgate station arrived at the hotel, arrested Pishevar, and interviewed and examined the alleged victim, per the report.
+Pishevar was staying in the penthouse suite at the posh Ned hotel in London on May 27, when a young woman walked in to the nearby Bishopsgate police station and alleged that she had been raped, according to the report.
+Several police officers went to the hotel, arrested Pishevar, and interviewed and examined the alleged victim, per the report.
 She was attended to by a sexual crime unit, paramedics, and a medical practitioner, and officers searched Pishevar’s suite.

 In the end, the police declined to bring charges, did not refer it for prosecution, and the case remains closed.
 Per a City of London police spokesperson: “The investigation was completed and reviewed.
 There was insufficient evidence to provide a realistic prospect of conviction therefore no further action was taken against the suspect.”
 The incident was handled by the city’s “gold command,” the highest level of police and emergency service officials, due to Pishevar’s high profile, according to the report.

-Note: EDITOR’S NOTE: On Monday, we learned that a police report described in this story has been proven false by the City of London police.